The Grönroos Service Research Award

 The Grönroos Service Research Award 2019

-The Grönroos Service Research Award of the year 2017 was appointed to two pioneers of service research branch, Professors Suvi Nenonen and Kaj Storbacka from the University of Auckland, New Zealand.
+The Grönroos Service Research Award of the year 2019 was appointed to two pioneers of service and relationship management, Professors Suvi Nenonen and Kaj Storbacka from the University of Auckland, New Zealand.

 2017 Professor Mary Jo Bitner and Professor Stephen Brown, Arizona State University